 Because melasma is influenced by a combination of hormonal, genetic, and environmental factors, a personalized treatment plan is key.
 Topical bleaching creams, such as those containing hydroquinone, azelaic acid, or kojic acid, can help lighten melasma patches, but they should always be used under the supervision of a board-certified dermatologist to avoid side effects like skin irritation or hydroquinone-induced exogenous ochronosis.
 For more stubborn cases, systemic treatments like oral tranexamic acid, or advanced options like laser and light therapy, may be recommended.

 Ultimately, understanding what triggers your melasma is the first step toward effective management.
 Whether it’s avoiding excessive sun exposure, considering alternatives to oral contraceptives, or working with your dermatologist to find the right combination of topical and oral treatments, a comprehensive approach can help you achieve clearer, more even-toned skin.
+Consistency in treatment is critical, as melasma can recur with even brief sun exposure.

 Is Melasma Dangerous?

-The good news: melasma is completely harmless and non-contagious.
+The good news: Melasma is completely harmless and non-contagious.
 However, the visible patches can significantly impact self-confidence and quality of life, which is why many San Diego area residents seek professional treatment.

 Preventing Melasma: Your First Line of Defense